 One of the simplest yet most effective ways to secure your server is to ensure that all software, operating systems, and applications are up to date.
 Cybercriminals often exploit vulnerabilities in outdated software to gain unauthorized access to servers.
 Regularly applying patches and updates helps close these security gaps.

-Data encryption ensures that sensitive information is protected, even if it’s intercepted by attackers.
-Encrypting data both in transit and at rest is essential for maintaining confidentiality and compliance with data protection regulations.
+netstat or nmap to monitor active connections.Encryption ensures that sensitive data is protected, even if it falls into the wrong hands.
+Encrypting data both in transit and at rest is essential for maintaining confidentiality and integrity.